Haemophilus Influenzae Type b (Hib)

-Haemophilus influenzae type b (Hib) is a bacteria which causes serious disease that usually strikes children under the age of 5.
+Haemophilus influenzae type b (Hib) is bacteria that causes serious disease.
+It usually strikes children under the age of 5.
 It is spread from person-to-person by coughing and sneezing.
 If the germs spread to the lungs or bloodstream, Hib can cause serious illness including:

 Immunization against Hib

 H. influenzae type b has been nearly abolished in the U.S. due to effective vaccine development, which has been available since 1988.
 Immunization with the Hib vaccine can help prevent Haemophilus influenzae type b disease.
 In rare cases, children may still develop H. influenzae type b infections.
 This can occur if the child has not completed their series of immunizations or in older children who did not receive the vaccine as an infant.